Call for a FREE Consultation: (916) 438-1819 or (800) 391-8219

 Despite the raised public awareness of concussions occurring, many people often ask what physically happens to their brain when they have a concussion or suffer a traumatic brain injury.
 In particular, can you have a concussion without losing consciousness?
 Do you need to hit your head on something to suffer a concussion?
 Also, does your brain physically change from a concussion?
 In this article, we will discuss some of these questions that our clients ask our traumatic brain injury attorneys.

-Your brain is made of soft tissue that is cushioned by spinal fluid and protected by the skull.
-When your head is jolted in any way, there is a chance that your brain moves around in your head and can be bruised, sustain nerve injuries, or even damage blood vessels.
+What happens to my brain when I have a concussionYour brain is made of soft tissue cushioned by spinal fluid and protected by the skull.
+When your head is jolted in any way, there is a chance that your brain moves around and can be bruised, sustain nerve injuries, or even damage blood vessels.

 Many people do not lose consciousness when they sustain a concussion.
 That is because your brain may have contacted your skull during the jolting event and could be bruised or damaged without you losing consciousness.
-Additionally, when your brain is jolted, different parts of your brain can be moved at different speeds, which stretches or “shears” nerve tissue, which is called a “diffuse axonal injury.”
+Additionally, when your brain is jolted, different parts of your brain can be moved at various speeds, which stretches or “shears” nerve tissue, called a “diffuse axonal injury.”
 The head movement can be either straight-line, like in a rear-end car crash, or even rotational, like in a T-bone car crash that caused your car to rotate.
 There is a higher probability of being knocked out with a rotational crash than a straight-line crash since your brain is stretched in multiple directions.
-Sometimes these injured nerves can recover, and other times they cannot.
+Sometimes, these injured nerves can recover, and other times, they cannot.
 These “shearing” forces cause many concussions.

 Yes, your brain physically changes due to damage from a concussion.
 There are a few common reactions that your brain does when it is damaged during a concussion.

 When you sprain your ankle, it swells up with fluid.
-The same thing happens when your brain is damaged, and there is increased pressure in your brain.
+The same thing happens when your brain is damaged and there is increased pressure in your brain.
 Unlike your ankle swelling up, your skull doesn’t let the extra fluid go anywhere, so the pressure increases inside your skull.
-This pressure can be dangerous if not treated as it can disrupt blood flowing correctly through your brain, which can cause more damage.
-If this occurs, then the treating physician tries to control and decrease the pressure in your skull to prevent further injury to your brain.
+This pressure can be dangerous if not treated, as it can disrupt blood flowing correctly through your brain, which can cause more damage.
+If this occurs, the treating physician tries to control and decrease the pressure in your skull to prevent further injury to your brain.

 Your brain is full of neurons and neurotransmitters that allow the different parts of your brain to talk to each other.
 These neurons and neurotransmitters only work correctly if your brain’s chemistry is correct.
 When your brain sustains a concussion, the chemistry of your brain can be changed, and these neurons and neurotransmitters are unable to function and prevent the different parts of your brain from communicating with each other.
 That can cause changes in your behavior, mood, and thinking.
 Depending on the severity of your concussion, it takes some time for your brain to get its chemistry back to normal.

 Suffering a traumatic brain injury, including a concussion, can be a life-changing and scary event.
 If you think you may have suffered a concussion or a traumatic brain injury, you should seek medical care.
-The very fact that your brain has been injured should persuade you that your own ability to self-diagnose has been impaired.
-If your concussion or traumatic brain injury was caused by the negligence of another person or occurred while on the job, we hope you will contact one of our brain injury attorneys in Sacramento for a free consultation.
+The very fact that your brain has been injured should persuade you that your ability to self-diagnose has been impaired.